darshan09200/react-native-global-exception-handler/website/docs/api.md

 The `options` object allows you to control native crash handling behavior:

 - `forceAppToQuit` (`boolean`, Android only, default: `true`):
-  - If `true`, the app will be force-closed after your handler runs.
+  - If `true` (default), the app will be force-closed after your handler runs.
 Useful for ensuring a clean state after a fatal native crash.
-  - If `false` (default), the app will attempt to continue running after the handler.
+  - If `false`, the app will attempt to continue running after the handler.
 - `callPreviouslyDefinedHandler` (`boolean`, iOS & Android, default: `false`):
   - If `true`, any previously registered native exception handler will be called after your handler.
   - If `false` (default), only your handler is called.